SageGrey/exp-exp-exp/improbabilityDrive/1_bib-bib-bib.md

 [Engels, Friedrich.1845.
 “The Great Towns.”](http://gofile.me/6WhDC/8K48J765f) in The Condition of the Working-Class in England in 1844, in The City Reader, Richard T. LeGates and Frederic Stout, eds.
 Routledge,
 2003: 58-66.

+       58:Bio of Engels while writing The Condition of the Working Class in England in 1844 (1845)
+       59: Further Reading Reccomendations
+       60:

 **Greer, Alex "A historical assessment of home buyout policy: Are we learning or just failing?"**
 Section 1: Policy Learning Theory (Social, Instrumental)